Dabebe100/IOT1026-Assignment-4/README.md

 # IOT1026-Assignment-4

-This program is a simple console application that allows users to input a sequence of commands, which include turning the robot on or off and moving it in different directions( south, west, east,north).
-After receiving the commands, the program executes them one by one, displaying the robot's current position(coordinates) and power status.
+This program is a simple console application that allows users to enter a sequence of commands, which include turning the robot on or off and moving it in different ways( south, west, east,north).
+After it receives instructions, the program executes them one by one, displaying the robot's current position(coordinates) and power status.
 At the end of the program, it provides a history of the robot's movement, listing the coorinates it visited during the execution of the commands.

 [Assignment Instructions](docs/instructions.md)
 [How to start coding](docs/how-to-use.md)